reald/uv-k5-firmware-custom/README.md

 - Change back to VFO A by long pressing "2 A/B".

 - Unscrew antenna and add a directional antenna with good front/back ratio.
+- Select a medium volume and try not to change it.
+Volume adjustment should be done with gain control.
 - Listen for foxes, synchronize fox number and timer in menu with "ActFox" and "TiRst" options (details below).
 - Start hunting foxes and have fun!